 Lancashire communities to receive new flood warning service

-The Environment Agency has announced that they’ll be offering a new flood warning service to Lancashire communities including the River Lune at Caton.
+The Environment Agency has announced that they'll be offering a new flood warning service to Lancashire communities including the River Lune at Caton and the River Douglas at Worthington.

 The new flood warnings came into effect from May 19.
 Flood Warnings tell people about an imminent risk of flooding to their home or business and helps people make informed decisions about how to respond.
 There are three types of warning – Flood Alert, Flood Warning and Severe Flood Warning.